AAP govt presents report card; lists good education, free health facility among top achievements

 New Delhi, Dec 24: Good education and free health facility were among top achievements of the AAP government in its five-year term in Delhi, according to a report card released by Chief Minister Arvind Kejriwal on Tuesday.

-"We are sevak (servant) of the public and it is our responsibility to present our report card of our performance," Kejriwal said.
+"We are Sevak (servant) of the public and it is our responsibility to present the report card of our performance," Kejriwal said.

 "The kind of historic majority we got in the last election, we have done the same kind of historic work in the last five years," he said.